The terms “amplifier” and “receiver” are very similar yet distinguishable when it comes to audio/sound systems.

 They can also be designed and manufactured as standalone units, which is the style we'll focus on today.

 What is a preamplifier?
-A preamplifier, put simply, is an amp that amplifies low-level signals up to what is known as line level.
-Preamps are typically required to bring up a microphone signal, some instrument signals, and/or signals from vinyl records up to line level to properly drive power amplifiers, or to process and record line-level signals.
+A preamplifier is an amp that amplifies low-level signals up to what is known as line level.
+Preamps are typically required to bring up a microphone signal, some instrument signals, and/or signals from vinyl records up to line level to properly drive power amplifiers or process and record line-level signals.

 What is a power amplifier?
-A power amplifier, put simply, is an amp that amplifies line level signals (from a preamp, some electronic instruments or most recorded audio formats) up to speaker level in order to properly drive loudspeakers.
+A power amplifier is an amp that amplifies line level signals (from a preamp, some electronic instruments or most recorded audio formats) up to speaker level in order to drive loudspeakers properly.

 What is an integrated amplifier?
 An integrated amplifier is a single unit that combines a preamplifier circuit and a power amplifier circuit.